DariusWe/Clothing-Store-Own-Version/README.md

-# Clothing store built with react and redux
+# Shopping platform built with react and redux

-This project (work-in-progress) was built alongside to the course "Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL)" by Zero To Mastery on Udemy for the purpose of learning React and the whole ecosystem around it.
-It's featuring an online clothing store with a login and signup system (via Firebase) and a firestore database to store products and product-related information.
-Routing is done with React Router, state management via Redux Toolkit (although i also learned React Context API and Redux Core extensively throughout the project).
-Redux-persist is used to store global app state in the clients local storage.
-The whole app is written in Typescript.
-Styling is done via styled components (i'm not a fan of it and might switch to Tailwind CSS in the future) and SCSS.
-The app is fully responsive and features animations and transitions created with React Transition Group.
-The images are taken from hm.com and asos asos.com.

-Stripe API to allow payments and some other minor features (for example the product page) will be implemented in the near future.

 Check it out here: https://rad-centaur-dd67dd.netlify.app

+A fully responsive online shopping platform built alongside my journey of learning react and the ecosystem around it.
+It features a login-system (Firebase Auth) and a database (Firestore) to store all the products and product related information.
+Global app state is managed with Redux Toolkit - after learning and leveraging React Context API and core Redux before.
+For styling I am currently using Styled Components (i'm not a fan of it and might switch to Tailwind CSS in the future) in combination with SCSS as well as React Transition Group to trigger animations and transitions.
+The whole app is built using Typescript.
+Images are taken from different online shopping platforms (like Asos and H&M).

+The visual design is mostly shaped by two decisions: When viewing the site on desktop, I wanted to use the whole height of the user's viewport to display the content of the page, meaning the navigation would live on the side.
+This way the users view isn't blocked by a Header section that takes up 50 % of the height (like it often is the case).
+The second decision that shaped the design of this app was to go with a very minimalistic approach.
+Meaning less borders, less background colors, less shadows.
+Trying to indicate sections just by placing the content on an "invisible grid".
+This approach was more of an experiment as i like minimalistic design, but i think it worked out better than expected.

+This app is work in progress.
+Right now i'm working on implementing a checkout procedure and the stripe API to allow (test) payments.